atelechev/astrocadre/doc/follow-up.md

 ## Upcoming Features and Issues

-* AC-026: _TODO Choose the next feature to implement_
+* AC-027: _TODO Choose the next feature to implement_

 ### Ideas for New Features to Implement

 * Current position of the Sun and of the Moon (probably, the planets also) - new layer.

-* Messier objects layer.

 * Transform the application into a component that can be easily integrated into a Web page.
 API to insert AstroCadre in a Web page.